match either 'cat' or 'dog'

 Regexp.union method

-You might infer from above examples that there can be cases where lots of alternation is required.
+You might infer from the above examples that there can be cases where many alternations are required.
 The Regexp.union method can be used to build the alternation list automatically.
-It accepts an array as argument or a list of comma separated arguments.
+It accepts an array as an argument or a list of comma separated arguments.

 >> Regexp.union('car', 'jeep')